signalfx/tracing-examples/signalfx-tracing/signalfx-java-tracing/jetty-customtags/README.md

 # Java Custom Tag Example Using Jetty

 This example assumes an already configured SignalFx SmartGateway and SmartAgent.
-They can be running on the same machine as the example below however it is recommended to have at least 6GB RAM for this test.
+They can be running on the same machine as the example below.
+Please consult documentation for VM sizing for running the Gateway: https://docs.signalfx.com/en/latest/apm/apm-deployment/smart-gateway.html

-This is an example of how to set custom tags for a span in Java.
+EchoDemo.java is an example of how to set custom tags for a span in Java.
 Tags for the span name along with a customer key:value tag are easily set.

 ## Building

-The example EchoServer.java example has comments indicating proper place for settings.
+The example EchoServer.java example has comments indicating proper place for setting a custom operation name and span tag.

 EchoServer.java will run a Jetty Embeded HTTP Server.